yangyushi/hsmc/Readme.md

 1. copy the file `chard_sphere.cpython-xx-xxx.so` to the working directory; or
 2. add the folder `lib` to `$PYTHONPATH`.

-After that, you should be able to execute the command `import chard_sphere` in Python.
+After that, you should be able to execute the command `from hsmc import chard_sphere` in Python.

 ## Use the Code in Python